zlalonde/ZLalondePublicRemoteRepo1/README.md

 # ZLalondePublicRemoteRepo1
 # In feature-branch
-# This line is to create a conflict
+# This line is to create a conflict - Modified line to create conflict
 # New comment for part 5!